 The Talent Development Roadmap for a Growing Organization

 The talent development roadmap won’t just be useful as a step-by-guide for building the program - it will help you structure a culture of learning and implementation that grows in the company.

 Follow these steps to guide your decisions when designing your learning and development initiative.

-Step 1: Create learning goals
+Step 1: Create clear learning goals

 You’ve established your talent development needs.
 Next, break this down into smaller, tangible learning goals.
 Do this for your leadership team as well as each employee.
 Your team leaders will play a critical role in creating clear, strategic learning goals for each member of the team they’re responsible for.

 The learning goals you create need to be aligned with your company’s business goals and values.
 I highly recommend involving your employees in the process of creating their own learning goals and metrics by using the One-Page Vision Summary tool.
 This will improve the effectiveness of their training and boost their engagement.

 Step 2: Choose the learning format of training that is best for your company